Ay-mi/Ay-mi/README.md

 - Python

 ### ⚡ Fun facts
-- Interested in game development for educational use
+- Interested in game development for education
 - Hoping to breakthrough as a white-hat hacker someday